-- In a saute pan over medium-high heat, melt butter and saute onions in butter for 3-4 minutes until tender and slightly translucent.
+- In a skillet or saute pan, melt the butter over medium high heat on the stovetop.
+When butter is melted, add diced onions and saute for 3-4 minutes until tender and slightly translucent.

-- Sprinkle flour over onions and stir to combine.
-Cook for 2 minutes while continuing to stir.
+- Sprinkle the flour over the sauteed onions and whisk to combine.
+Continue to cook, while whisking for another 2 minutes.

-- Add in canned green chilies and chicken broth and whisk to combine.
-Bring mixture to a boil and let cook while whisking for 3 minutes until the sauce starts to thicken.
+- Add in green chilies and chicken broth and whisk to combine together.
+Bring the mixture to a boil and continue to cook, while whisking for another 3 minutes until the sauce starts to thicken.

 - Remove the sauce from the heat and whisk in sour cream, salt, and pepper.

-- Ladle approximately ½ cup of the sauce into a 9×13 baking dish, just to cover the bottom.
+- Ladle approximately ½ cup of the sauce into a 9x13 baking dish, just to cover the bottom.

-- Pour remaining sauce over the top of the tortillas and top with the remaining cheese.
+- Pour the remaining sauce over the top of the tortillas and top with the remaining shredded cheese.

-- Bake enchiladas in preheated oven for 20 minutes until cheese is melted and enchiladas are heated through.
+- Cover the pan with foil and bake the enchiladas in the preheated oven for 20 minutes or until cheese is melted and enchiladas are heated through.